eduardgg/practice/README.md

 - **GeeksforGeeks**: Classic problems often encountered in algorithmic problem-solving.
 - **LeetCode**: Problems focusing on algorithms and data structures.
 - **Jutge (UPC)**: A collection of problems from the University of Barcelona's online judge, used for academic purposes.
-- **CSES**: Some problems from the Code Submission Evaluation System, used for algorithmic practice and assessments.
+- **CSES**: Some problems from the Code Submission Evaluation System, used for algorithmic practise and assessments.

 Each problem is accompanied by a solution, with an emphasis on **elegant implementations**.